 In the early days, criminals used Bitcoin as a safe haven, thinking Bitcoin is anonymous, and transactions can’t be traced.
-However, today, sophisticated blockchain analysis softwares can trace bitcoin transactions to identify criminal activities on the blockchain.
+However, today, sophisticated blockchain analysis software can trace bitcoin transactions to identify criminal activities on the blockchain.

 Is Bitcoin anonymous?

 No, Bitcoin is not anonymous.
 Bitcoin is pseudonymous.
 In other words, Bitcoin does not store any real-world identities.
-However, it is possible to link real-world identities to bitcoin addresses by using bitcoin analysis softwares.
+However, it is possible to link real-world identities to bitcoin addresses by using bitcoin analysis software.